GauravKumar7481/Grocery_store_selling_data_analysis/README.md

 # 🛒 Kirana Store Data Analysis

-This project provides a SQL-based analysis of a small Kirana (retail) store's sales and customer data.
+This project provides a SQL and python-based analysis of a small Kirana (retail) store's sales and customer data.
 It includes a normalized database schema, sample data, and insightful queries to explore daily transactions, revenue, profitability, and customer behavior.

 ---